Some posts contain compensated links. Please read this disclaimer for more info.

 After a quick slurp of a luscious oyster, I made my way out into the courtyard to mingle.

-Positioned around the yard were various finger foods and of course, a couple of bars serving Bibich’s fine wines.
-I decided to start with the Debit, which I had previously tasted and loved.
-To me, it’s a great warm weather wine, and I have not tasted a better Debit on the market.
-Once again the Debit did not disappoint.
+Positioned around the yard were various finger foods and, of course, a couple of bars serving Bibich’s fine wines.
+I decided to start with the Debit, which I had previously tested and loved.
+To me, it’s a tremendous warm-weather wine, and I have not tasted a better Debit on the market.
+Once again, the Debit did not disappoint.

-Next, it was time to try the Pošip followed by the Pinot Sivi which, were both delightful and really fit the occasion.
-By this stage, I had found some other fellow wine-loving Aussie’s and spent the day chatting, eating and drinking the outstanding wines.
+Next, it was time to try the Pošip followed by the Pinot Sivi, which were delightful and really fit the occasion.
+By this stage, I had found some other fellow wine-loving Aussies and spent the day chatting, eating, and drinking the outstanding wines.

-Over the course of the day, the steady stream of finger food continued to be delivered from the kitchen to all the guests of the winery, culminating in a huge pot of Skradinski Rizot.
-For those of you that don’t know, this is one epic veal risotto which is slow cooked for up to 12 hours.
+Over the course of the day, the steady stream of finger food continued to be delivered from the kitchen to all the winery guests, culminating in a huge pot of Skradinski Rizot.
+For those of you that don’t know, this is one epic veal risotto that is slow-cooked for up to 12 hours.
 The Skradinski Rizot rose to the occasion and sat well in my belly all afternoon.
 This deep rich risotto paired fantastically with the Bibich Bas de Bas.

 Visiting The Bibich Winery